wisemanstan123/processing-console-assignment-3-text-files/README.md

 By reading the reference page for `loadStrings` and repurposing the above example code you can now create your virtual restaurant code.

 ## Tips
+* It is a good idea to read the reference pages for any new commands and variable types you encounter.
 * Make sure your `list.txt` file is in the `data` folder.
 * Make sure you commit small and often.